ConYel/my_site_two/README.md

 I am here for a purpose and that purpose is to grow into a mountain, not to shrink to a grain of sand.
 ― Og Mandino

+We are limited, not by our abilities, but by our vision.
+  Khalil Gibran